Peace

 Day 19 — Psalm 34:4

-I sought the Lord, and he answered me; he delivered me from all my fears.
+I sought Yahweh, and he answered me, and delivered me from all my fears.

 Past-tense testimony: "he delivered me."
 Memorizing past deliverances prepares you to cross the next.